Tommy Vext: Snot

 Snot is an American metal band from Santa Barbara, California.
 Formed in 1995, the band released their debut studio album Get Some with founding vocalist Lynn Strait in 1997 and disbanded after his death in 1998.
 In 2008, the band reformed, with Vext on vocals.
 Snot has played a number of shows fronted by Vext, including a fall 2008 tour in the United States, supporting Mudvayne, 10 Years, and DevilDriver.
 When original guitarist Sonny Mayo left the band, Snot went on hiatus again.

 On February 11, 2014, Snot reunited the second time at the Whisky a Go Go in Hollywood.
 This second reunion line-up once again featured Vext, Mayo, Doling, Fahnestock and Miller.
 They went on to play three more shows in the Southern California area before once again going quiet.
 Snot would go on again with another reunion incarnation but without Tommy Vext.

 Vext

 In 2011, Tommy Vext reformed Vext with members of Mutiny Within, (Bill Fore, and Andrew Jacobs); along with guitar virtuoso Angel Vivaldi.
 They released the EP titled Impermanence. in 2012.
 By 2013 Vivaldi and Jacobs had left the project, with Billy DiNapoli taking over on guitars.
 They released an EP titled Broke Is the New Black.

 Tommy Vext then had gone on tour with Mayhem Festival 2013 as a cook, and moved to Los Angeles after the tour.

 Westfield Massacre

 After his stint with Snot, Vext moved on and formed a new band known as Westfield Massacre.
-The band released their self-titled debut album on Urban Yeti Records 2016.
+Regarding the band's musical direction, Vext said: "There's definitely a traditional American metal vibe, but we blend power metal, melodic death metal, metalcore all together to get an original flavor to our sound."
+Westfield Massacre released their self-titled debut album on Urban Yeti Records 2016.
 In 2017, Vext began working on a side project with former DevilDriver drummer John Boecklin Vext left Westfield while he was on tour with Five Finger Death Punch.